 If you are from a visa-exempt country, you require an Electronic Travel Authorization (eTA) instead of a TRV.

 It is okay if your TRV expires as your status in Canada is tied to your study permit.
-However, if you intend to travel outside Canada, you will need a TRV to re-enter Canada.
+TRV is only required for your entering or re-entering to Canada.
+Therefore, if you intend to travel outside Canada, you will need a TRV to re-enter Canada.
 We recommend that students maintain a valid TRV in case emergency travel is required.

-We recommend that you apply for a TRV online within Canada.
+We recommend that you apply for a TRV online within Canada and the application fee is $100.
 Typically, your TRV will be granted for the duration of your study permit.